How to Translate WordPress Website to Any Language

-How to Translate WordPress Website to Any Language**

 It offers a translation proxy solution which allows translation of any website hosted on any server by simply adding a DNS record.
 That means you can get any translation for any website since this is controlled on a network level.

 Get the most out of your translated WordPress.com site

 Now that you know what’s GTranslate capable of, you can forget about manually translating each post.
 You can even forget about Google’s automatic translation widget.
-Instead of all that, you can easily translate the entire WordPress.com website as a professional.
+Instead of all that, you can easily translate the entire WordPress.com website like a professional.

 Depending on the plan you choose, you can: